 Through the International and Spiritual Citizenship curriculum at Gordonstoun, staff fulfil their important role in equipping children with the knowledge, skills and understanding they need to keep themselves and others safe.
-This includes offering opportunities for discussion, as well as advice and guidance on issues such as drugs, alcohol, under-age sexual activity, honour-based violence, forced marriage, female genital mutilation, using etechnology and bullying, including cyberbullying.
+This includes offering opportunities for discussion, as well as advice and guidance on issues such as drugs, alcohol, under-age sexual activity, honour-based violence, forced marriage, female genital mutilation, using e-technology, bullying behaviour (including cyberbullying), online hate, sexting, pornography and their digital footprint.
+Parents are notified of potential dangers via electronic newsletters.